UK Net Migration Drops Sharply to Lowest Level Since Covid, Public Perceptions Differ

 Key Facts

-- A study by British Future found that about half of Britons believe net migration is rising.
+- A study by British Future found that about half of Britons incorrectly believe net migration is increasing.

 What Happened